krnese/AzureDeploy/ARM/arm-training.md

 		New-AzureRmResourceGroup -Name [name of the resource group] -Location [your preferred location, like "West Europe", East US" etc]

-You have now completed the basics in **lab 1**, by familiarizing yourself with the Azure portal and Azure PowerShell module, which will be essential as you proceed with the labs
+You have now completed the basics in **Lab 1**, by familiarizing yourself with the Azure portal and Azure PowerShell module, which will be essential as you proceed with the labs

 ## Lab 2 - Getting started with ARM templates

 In this lab, you will learn the basics of Resource Manager templates, and create a reusable template.
-You will learn and explore more about the capabilities of ARM templates, how they work, are idempotent and declarative.
+You will learn and explore more about the capabilities of ARM templates, how they work, that they are idempotent and declarative.

-As a comparison to *imperative*, which you might be used to if you are familiar with Azure *Classic*, you can deploy a new virtual machine following the example script below:
+As a comparison to *imperative*, which you might have used to if you are familiar with Azure *Classic*, you can deploy a new virtual machine following the example script below, using the AzureRm PowerShell modules:

 		# Connect to your Azure subscription
+		Login-AzureRmAccount

 		# Add some variables that you will use as you move forward